 If you can make it up Louki (via the very steep ascent) to Mytikas in the morning, you shouldn’t have a problem going to Skala and then to Prionia in the afternoon.

-Great way to finish the Mount Olympus hike
+A couple of great ways to finish the Mount Olympus hike

 Dion is the sacred Macedonian city at the foot of the mountain, dedicated to the Olympian Zeus.
-Dion is located 8 km north of Litochoro.
+The ancient site is located 8 km north of Litochoro.

 Bath of Zeus